Universal GUI deployment

 To inform your users that it is possible to install your application on their home screen, a notification is shown by default.
 To disable this notification:

-to ignore the install notification. - Set to
+• Set to true to ignore the install notification.

 The install notification is not always shown to the user: after they either installed or canceled, the notification will be suspended for 30 days.
 After the 30 days have passed, the user will one again receive an install notification.